thefipster/rancilio-silvia-pid/README.md

 ## Contributing

-Since C++ is not my strongest of languages and this is my first implementation which is interacting with ESPHome, Home Assistant and the uart protocol in general, there are probably a lot of things that can be done easier or cleaner.
+Since C++ is not my strongest of languages and this is my first implementation of a pid control loop, there are probably a lot of things that can be done easier or cleaner.

 Please feel free to dive in!
 [Open an issue](https://github.com/thefipster/rancilio-silvia-pid/issues/new) or submit PRs.

 ## License